You can't discuss

 Confusion over versions, upgrades, system requirements, CPU

 running?
 Common answer: OSX.)
+Add to that a basic human tendancy to

 An open letter to Apple's